Kwanzaa Stories & Craft

 If your family wants to exchange gifts for this celebration, they are traditionally homemade, but you could consider purchasing from local, black-owned businesses.

 *This article contains Amazon affiliate links.
-Family Fun Twin Cities receives a small commission on sales through our site.
+As Amazon affiliates, Family Fun Twin Cities earns on qualifying purchases through our site.